 In the flow of experience, seeing red is part of the anticipatory apperceptive and interaction selection process.
 In particular, a part of that anticipative process constitutes seeing red: The experiential flow constitutes seeing red, it does not constitute the experience of (the experience that constitutes) seeing red.
-That meta-experience, if it exists at all, requires a second level from which the seeing red process can itself be experienced.
+There is a fundamental distinction between the experience that constitutes seeing red, and the experience of that experience.
+That meta-experience, if it exists at all, requires a second level from which the seeing red process can itself be experienced.13